• Overview

 Name Type Description Required

-API URL String The URL to the REST API for the HCL DevOps Control instance.
+API URL String The URL for the REST API v3 of the DevOps Control application instance (add /api/v1 at the end of base url).
 Yes

-Owner String The owner's name of the HCL DevOps Control repository.
+Organization String The Organization name of the DevOps Control repository.
 Yes

-Repositories Array Comma separated list of HCL DevOps Control Repository names (separated by comma).
-Yes
+Repositories Array List of DevOps Control Repository names (separated by comma).
+Regular expression is enabled (Example: ucv-ext-, repo-name, repo-abc) Yes

-Branch String HCL DevOps Control repositories branch, the branch to pull commits from.
+Branch String DevOps Control repositories branch, the branch to pull commits from.
 No

-Personal access token String The token to use to authenticate with the HCL DevOps Control repository.
+Personal access token String The token to use to authenticate with the DevOps Control repository.
 Yes

-Additional branches Array Comma separated additional branches to collect commits from besides the main one, leave blank if not needed.
-No
+Additional branches Array List of Branches (separated by comma) to collect commits from besides the main one.
+Leave blank if not needed No

 Proxy Server String The URL of the proxy server including the port number.
 No